lal65/oe-design-system/pages/index.md

   ## Introducing the Penn State World Campus Design System.

   The World Campus design system static site generation service is a cutting-edge platform that is dedicated to producing top-of-the-line digital experiences.
 With a focus on security, performance, accessibility, and on-brand design, this service ensures that every website created is of the highest quality.
 By using a static site generation approach, websites built with this service are able to load quickly and efficiently, providing a seamless user experience for visitors.
+{% endapply %}
+{% set security %}
+  {% apply markdown_to_html %}
   ### Security Without Compromise
   One of the key benefits of using the World Campus design system static site generation service is its emphasis on security.
 By following best practices and implementing robust security measures, websites created with this service are protected against potential threats and data breaches.
 This gives users peace of mind knowing that their personal information is safe and secure when interacting with websites built using this service.
+  {% endapply %}
+{% endset %}

+{% set performance %}
+  {% apply markdown_to_html %}
-  ### {% include '@psu-ooe/sprite/sprite.twig' with { name: 'fas-circle-bolt' } only %} Built for Speed
+    ### Build for Speed
     Performance is another important aspect of the World Campus design system static site generation service.
 By optimizing websites for speed and efficiency, users can enjoy fast loading times and smooth navigation.
 This not only improves the user experience but also helps to boost search engine rankings, as faster websites are favored by search engines like Google.
+  {% endapply %}
+{% endset %}

+{% set accessibility %}
+  {% apply markdown_to_html %}
-  ### {% include '@psu-ooe/sprite/sprite.twig' with { name: 'fas-child-reaching' } only %} Accessible By Default
+    ### Accessible by Default
     Accessibility is also a top priority for the World Campus design system static site generation service.
 By adhering to accessibility standards and guidelines, websites built with this service are inclusive and can be easily accessed by all users, regardless of their abilities.
 This ensures that everyone can access and interact with the digital experiences created using this service, promoting equality and inclusivity online.
+  {% endapply %}
+{% endset %}

+{% set brand %}
+  {% apply markdown_to_html %}
-  ### {% include '@psu-ooe/sprite/sprite.twig' with { name: 'psu-mark' } only %} On Brand.
+    ### On Brand.
 Always.
-  Lastly, the World Campus design system static site generation service helps to maintain a consistent and on-brand design across all digital experiences.
+    The World Campus design system static site generation service helps to maintain a consistent and on-brand design across all digital experiences.
 By providing a set of design guidelines and templates, websites built using this service can maintain a cohesive and professional look that aligns with the organization's brand identity.
 This not only creates a seamless user experience but also helps to build brand recognition and credibility online.
 Overall, the World Campus design system static site generation service is a valuable tool for creating world-class digital experiences that are secure, performant, accessible, and on-brand.
   {% endapply %}
+{% endset %}

+{% include '@psu-ooe/icon-list/icon-list.twig' with {
+  items: [
+    { content: security, icon: 'fas-lightbulb-on' },
+    { content: accessibility, icon: 'fas-child-reaching' },
+    { content: performance, icon: 'fas-circle-bolt' },
+    { content: brand, icon: 'fas-list-check' },
+  ],
+} only %}